MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_same_domain.md

 On UAs that support prompting, the threshold for `navigator.install()` to resolve on same-origin installations uses the same checks that `onbeforeinstallprompt` currently has for prompting (if required by the UA).
 The promise doesn't resolve unless the *installability criteria* is met. *Note that the criteria defined by UAs varies and can be that there is NO criteria*.

-When called on the same domain, the **`install()` method will trigger/open the prompt for installation the same way that using `onbeforeinstallprompt` does right now for browser that prompts.** If the domain is not installable content, then the promise returns a `DOMException` of type 'AbortError'.
+When called on the same domain, the **`install()` method will trigger/open the prompt for installation the same way that using `onbeforeinstallprompt` does right now for browser that prompts.** If there is an error with the installation, then the promise returns a `DOMException` of type 'AbortError'.

+*Any same-origin content can be installed even if it is **NOT** an application.*

 ## Proposed Solution

 ### The `navigator.install` method

-To install a web site/app, the site/app would use the promise-based method `navigator.install([<params>]);`.
+To install a web site/app, the site/app would use the promise-based method `navigator.install(manifest_id, [<params>]);`.
 This method will:

 * Resolve when an installation was completed.
     * The success value will be an object that contains:
      	*  `manifest_id`: computed `manifest_id` of the installed application.
 * Be rejected if the prompt is not shown or if the app installation did not complete.
 It'll reject with a [`DOMException`](https://developer.mozilla.org/en-US/docs/Web/API/DOMException) value of:
     * `AbortError`: The installation was not completed.

  ```javascript
 /* simple example of using navigator.install */